Sparse approximation of triangular transports. Part I: the finite dimensional case: Deep neural network approximation

-In the previous theorem we consider a ``sparsely-connected'' network $\Phi$, meaning that certain weights and biases vanish, which reduces the overall size of $\Phi$.
-This immediately yields a convergence rate for fully connected networks: Consider all networks of width $O(N)$ and depth $O(C\log(N) N^{1/2})$.
-The size of networks within this architecture is $O(N^2\log(N) N^{1/2})=O(N^{5/2}\log(N))$, since the number of elements of the weight matrix $\bsW_j$ between two consecutive layers equals $n_jn_{j+1}\le N^2$.
-Also, $\Phi$ from Thm.~\ref{THM:RELU} belongs to this class, and thus the best approximation within this architecture achieves exponential convergence $\exp(-\beta N^{1/(d+1)})$.
+In the previous theorem we consider a ``sparsely-connected'' network $\Phi$, meaning that certain weights and biases {are, by choice of the network architecture, set \textit{a priori} to zero}.
+This reduces the overall size of $\Phi$.
+We note that this also yields a convergence rate for \emph{fully connected} networks: Consider all networks of width $O(N)$ and depth $O(\log(N) N^{1/2})$.
+The size of a network within this architecture is bounded by $O(N^2\log(N) N^{1/2})=O(N^{5/2}\log(N))$, since the number of elements of the weight matrix $\bsW_j$ between two consecutive layers is $n_jn_{j+1}\le N^2$.
+The network $\Phi$ from Thm.~\ref{THM:RELU} belongs to this class, and thus the best approximation among networks with this architecture achieves {at least} the exponential convergence $\exp(-\beta N^{1/(d+1)})$.
+In terms of the number of trainable parameters $M=O(N^{5/2}\log(N))$, this convergence rate is, up to logarithmic terms, $\exp(-\beta M^{2/(5d+5)})$.

-\begin{remark} Normalizing flows approximate $T$ by concatenating several simple transport maps.
-For instance, the planar normalizing flow suggested in \cite[Sec.~4.1]{pmlr-v37-rezende15} is a neural network where each layer has width $d$.
-The network in Thm.~\ref{THM:RELU} is also a concatenation of maps, however of variable width.
-Thus, a single layer of this network cannot necessarily be interpreted as a (transport) map from $[-1,1]^d\to [-1,1]^d$.
-Nonetheless, there is a close connection between Thm.~\ref{THM:RELU} and normalizing flows in machine learning, and several network architectures proposed in the literature guarantee the normalizing flow to be an invertible neural network, e.g., \cite{pmlr-v80-huang18d,1905.10687}. \end{remark}